Predestination and Human Responsibility

 And then later in Acts 13 we read,

-Scripture is clear that God chose and man must choose,
+Scripture is clear that God chose and man must believe.

 But someone will say, “But how can that be if God is fair?”
 The Apostle Paul had an answer for that question.
 Even the apostle realized that this paradox did not seem fair and so he wrote the following to the Christians in Rome,